 Your environment can be protected by automating the replication of the virtual machines based on policies that you set and control.
 Site Recovery coordinates and manages the ongoing replication of data by integrating with existing technologies such as Hyper-V Replica, System Center, and SQL Server AlwaysOn.

 Site Recovery also integrates with SAN replication options from storage vendors such as NetApp, HP, and EMC to help further simplify and improve your disaster recovery protection.
-This capability is currently in preview.

 Replication and recovery to Azure